Birgit Hansl, a German national, is the World Bank Country Manager for Thailand since November 2018.

 Since joining the Bank in 2005 through the Young Professionals Program, Birgit worked for the World Bank’s programs in Asia, Africa, and Europe.
-Prior to leading the Manila-based team for Equitable Growth, Finance and Institutions, she held the position of the Moscow-based Lead Economist and Program Leader for Equitable Growth, Finance and Institutions for the Russian Federation in the Europe and Central Asia region.
+Before joining the Bank’s Manila-based team, she worked as the Moscow-based Lead Economist and Program Leader for Equitable Growth, Finance and Institutions for the Russian Federation in the Europe and Central Asia region.
 There, she strategically shaped and managed a large knowledge-based program that focused on analytical work, Reimbursable Advisory Services and technical assistance.

-She is a highly experienced economist in the World Bank’s Macroeconomic and Fiscal Management Global Practice, with deep expertise in macroeconomic modelling and forecasting, growth and productivity analysis, trade diagnostic, and public finance and institution building.
+She is an experienced economist in the World Bank’s Macro-Fiscal Management Global Practice, with special interest in in macroeconomic modelling and forecasting, growth and productivity analysis, trade diagnostic, and public finance and institution building.

-Birgit holds a Ph.D. in Economics and a Master’s Degree from the London School of Economics.
+Birgit holds a Ph.D. and Master of Arts Degree in Economics from the London School of Economics.
 She completed a Post-Doctoral Fellowship at the University of California San Francisco and Berkeley.
-Her first degree was a Masters’ in Economics from the Humboldt University Berlin.
+She also holds a Masters’ degree in Economics from the Humboldt University Berlin.

 She is married with three children and her hobbies include long-distance running, surfing and basketball.